Doctor Victor

 Doctor Victor is a Czech rock trio formed in Prague in 2012.
-The band consists of Victor on vocals and lead guitar, Al on bass, and Tom on drums.
-Doctor Victor's music is based primarily on the legacy of traditional rock from the late 1960s and early 1970s, with elements of blues music.
+The band consists of Vojta "Victor" Bureš on vocals and lead guitar, Pete on bass, and Tom on drums.
+Their music draws on traditional rock from the late 1960s and early 1970s, with elements of blues.
+They are noted for their energetic live performances and a classic rock sound devoid of special effects.
+The band has gained international recognition through live performances across Europe and the United States and collaborations with internationally renowned musicians.

-In 2016, they released their debut album, 1st Prescription.
-The band's 2018 single "StandUP" was included in the Czech selection for the Eurovision Song Contest.

 History

 Founding and early days: 2012–2015

-Doctor Victor was founded in 2012 by Victor, a graduate of the Jaroslav Ježek Conservatory in Prague and holder of a scholarship at the Berklee College of Music in Boston.
-The band won the Hard Rock Rising 2013 contest in the Czech Republic as well as the Czech Global Battle of the Bands contest in 2014.
-In the contest's worldwide finals in Chiang Mai, Thailand, the band placed second.
-In April 2014, they were on the cover of the Czech music magazine Muzikus, and their single "Beautiful Age" got into the top 70 rock songs in the Unsigned Only Music Competition in the United States in 2015.
-They continued to perform, opening for popular Czech bands such as Lucie and Chinaski.
+Doctor Victor was founded in 2012 by Vojta "Victor" Bureš, a graduate of the Jaroslav Ježek Conservatory in Prague and holder of a scholarship from the Berklee College of Music in Boston.

+The band won the 2013 Hard Rock Rising contest in Czechia as well as the Czech Global Battle of the Bands in 2014.
+In the worldwide finals in Chiang Mai, Thailand, they placed second.
+In April 2014, they appeared on the cover of the Czech magazine Muzikus.

 Debut album, touring, and Eurovision Song Contest: 2016–2018

-Doctor Victor's debut album, 1st Prescription, was released on 21 March 2016 and two months later, they were chosen by AC/DC as their support band for the Prague show of their Rock or Bust World Tour.
-In February 2017, they launched their first official tour, named Music Is My Drug Tour, at clubs and festivals across the Czech Republic.
-In May, they were on the cover of the magazine Rock & All.
-In the summer of 2017, they performed in the United Kingdom for the first time, playing six cities, including London.
-In October, the band revealed that they would be collaborating on the upcoming solo album of Dan McCafferty, original lead singer of Nazareth.
-The album, titled Last Testament, was released in 2019 and featured Doctor Victor on the track "My Baby".
+Doctor Victor released their debut album, 1st Prescription, in March 2016, on which Victor played all instruments.
+Two months later, the band was selected by AC/DC as the opening act for the Prague show of their Rock or Bust World Tour.

+In 2017, Doctor Victor launched the Music Is My Drug Tour across Czechia and performed their first UK tour, playing six cities, including London.
+In October, they collaborated on the solo album Last Testament by singer Dan McCafferty of Nazareth, released in 2019, appearing on the track "My Baby".

-The band's single "StandUP" was released in January 2018, together with an announcement of its inclusion in the Czech national selection for the Eurovision Song Contest.
-The song was chosen out of more than 400 submissions from all over the world.
-Doctor Victor went back on tour in 2018 and travelled to the UK as well as other European countries, including Germany, the Netherlands, and Austria.
-After finishing their summer tour, they were selected among the top ten semi-finalists in the KISS KRUISE 2018 competition.
-Also in 2018, the band opened for The Dead Daisies in Prague.
+In 2018, their single "StandUP" was included in the Czech national selection for the Eurovision Song Contest.
+The band toured across Europe and was selected among the semi-finalists of the KISS Kruise competition.
+The same year, they opened for the Dead Daisies in Prague.

 2019–present

-In 2019, the band toured the UK and USA, performing at the NAMM Show in California, among other venues and events.
+In 2019, Doctor Victor toured the UK and the United States.
+Czech media reported that the band performed in Los Angeles clubs and appeared at the NAMM Show in California.
+The same year, Victor reached the finals of the John Lennon Songwriting Contest with the song "Can't Stop Rock'n'Roll".

+In the early 2020s, Victor initiated the MusicBus project, a mobile music education initiative focused on workshops and live performances for children and young people across Czechia.

+In 2021, Doctor Victor collaborated with internationally recognized musicians, performing live with bassist Ida Kristine Nielsen, known for her work with Prince, and announcing recording sessions with drummer Jonathan "Sugarfoot" Moffett, known for his long-term collaboration with Michael Jackson.

+In 2025, Victor recorded the album 2nd Prescription at Abbey Road Studios in London, again playing all instruments himself.